patla001/GardenFight/README.md

 - **Unity 6 Migration**: Updated to Unity 6000.2.2f1 with Mirror Networking
 - **Assets**: RPG Character Animation Pack FREE from Unity Asset Store
 - **Networking**: Mirror Networking by vis2k and contributors

+## Current Target for the Game
+Garden Fight is a game built upon Fight, a 3d multiplayer combat arena game, but instead focuses on you, the player, fighting a boss.
+We are aiming toward a bullet hell dark souls style boss that you can fight user the human controlled player.
+We are aiming to add interactive mechanics and bullet hell to the boss to make the boss fight more engaging and challenging.
+As we add more elements to the boss, we can separate the boss into different difficulties with each difficulty having different mechanics, the easier difficulty have less than the hardest.
+Garden Fight will keep the core attacking and defending mechanics found and used from Fight.

+## General Goals for Each Member
+* note that these goals are tentative and different roles can be swapped around **Ethan Kent**
+- Create a new Boss AI
+- Implement different styles of bullet hell
+- Separate difficulties from the boss
+- Implement boss phases
+- Update README and "story"/theme

+**Evan Tardiff**
+- Manage human controlled player mechanics
+- Manage simple boss attack mechanics
+- Handle boss animation

+**Ezer Patlan**
+- Port Fight from Unity 2019.1.8f1 to Unity 6000.2.2f1 (Unity 6.2) with modern networking
+- Create a new arena to fit the garden theme
+- Habdle new art assets
+- Handle animations

+**Saqwon Williams**
+- Manage and implement health system for player and boss
+- Manage damage system for player and boss
+- Manage damage animations for player and boss